arpa2/tlspool/doc/socketprotocol.rst

 cancellation button that scripts may or may not take note of.

-If a PIN entry service is to be stopped, the program usually disconnects from the TLS pool.
-Alternatively, it is possible to respond to a PINENTRY from the TLS pool to the PIN entry application by sending an ERROR with the same request identity, and expecting to see a SUCCESS response to that.
+If a PIN entry service is to be stopped, the program usually disconnects from the TLS Pool.
+Alternatively, it is possible to respond to a PINENTRY from the TLS Pool to the PIN entry application by sending an ERROR with the same request identity, and expecting to see a SUCCESS response to that.

-The TLS pool supports exactly one program at a time for PIN entry.
+The TLS Pool supports exactly one program at a time for PIN entry.
 The protocol sketched above will permit for a gap in the lock for every time a PIN is entered.
 To solve this, the PIN entry protocol supports an additional facility of a